ETF Investing Guide 2025: Beginner

 Tax Efficiency

-• In-Kind Redemptions: Minimize taxable capital gains distributions
+• In-Kind Redemptions: minimise taxable capital gains distributions

 • Lower Turnover: Index ETFs have minimal portfolio turnover